ApinePro/Airport-Check/README.md

 # Airport-Check
-A simple assignment project in 2016, written in C
+A simple assignment project in 2017 spring, written in C